Relacibo/hyprmcsr/docs/prismlauncher.md

 **Do not** set it directly in the PrismLauncher GUI, as it will be overwritten by the automation.

 If you want to manage the wrapper manually, set `"prismWrapperCommand.autoReplace": false` in your config.
 Then you can set any wrapper you like in the PrismLauncher GUI (e.g., `obs-gamecapture`).
+But `hyprmcsr -h <profile> instance-wrapper` still needs to be one of the wrapper commands.